saurav445/saurav445/README.md

   ## About me &#128513;
   <p>
   <b>
-  I am Schleidens a lover of technology &#128525; passionate about front end development, I work on my projects with Vue/Nuxt a front framework that I really like.
-  I'm currently learning reactjs and nodejs (wooaaahh fullstack JS &#128526;). i like to learn new technology and update myself. i also like to contribute in open sources projects

-  working with you is already a pleasure for me &#128519;
+I am Saurav, a technology enthusiast with a deep passion for front-end development.
+Currently, I work on my projects using Flutter, a framework I enjoy for its cross-platform capabilities and beautiful UI components.
+I am constantly updating my skills and love exploring new technologies.
+I'm also passionate about contributing to open-source projects and enjoy collaborating with the community.
+Working with you on Flutter projects is a pleasure for me! 😇

   </b>
   </p>